 Graduate Study in Chemistry

-The Chemistry Department offers students the opportunity to study in the traditional areas of chemistry as well as in the growing interdisciplinary areas of materials chemistry, the biological aspects of chemistry, environmental chemistry and chemical physics.
+The Chemistry Department offers students the opportunity to study in the traditional areas of chemistry as well as in the growing interdisciplinary areas of biochemistry, environmental chemistry, and materials chemistry.
 Students work closely with their faculty mentor, but have wide opportunities to interact with faculty in other disciplines including geology, physics, materials/mechanical engineering and biology.

 The department offers the PhD degree in chemistry, as well as the MA and MS degrees.
 Students specialize in one area of chemistry, taking their courses, exams and performing research in that area.